raoulus/simple-translation/README.md

 simple-translation
 ==================

-A translation extension for Mozilla Firefox (V. 3 - V 12*).
-The Google Translate API is used for the translations
+A translation extension for Mozilla Firefox (V. 3 - V 12*) based on Google's Translation API.

 Hot to use
 ==================